If you are doing your job as CEO, you already have 1 or 2 investors that want to invest in the next round

 - A super warm intro from an amazing founder / seed investor.
 If one of the top CEOs a VC has invested in says “you have to meet Diane, she’s the best founder I’ve met this year” –you take the meeting.
 That day.
 Similarly, VCs invest in stages.
 If the top VC one stage earlier (e.g., Seed if you are Series A) says “this is my best investment” — you take this meeting.
 Now.

 - An epic cold email.
 Cold emails do work — if they sell the entire pitch on their own.
 Craft a no more than 40-line email (or so) that encompasses the entire pitch.
 Traction, metrics, team, logos, and vision.
 All of it.
 Yes, you can do this in one email that isn’t a ramble.
 If that email is so compelling you look like a Top 1% opportunity, you will get the meeting.
 Almost no cold emails meet this bar.
-But when they do …
+Maybe only 2%-3% do.
+But when they do, they can really work.
+2 great examples here.

 - You are super hot.
-This isn’t you, yet.
+This isn’t you, yet, not most of you.
 This is more relevant for later stages.
-Everyone wants to meet with Slack.
+Everyone wanted to meet with Slack, UiPath, etc. — once they took off.
 But the one thing that is relevant to you is they all already want to invest in Slack even before the meeting.
 You create similar energy and momentum, just at an earlier stage, and the same thing will happen.

 Note I added “super”, “amazing” and “epic”.
 You have to stand way, way out.

 This is one reason YCombinator is so, so successful.
-When 500+ investors walk into each Demo Days, they already are assuming there are 1-2 companies they will want to invest in.
+When 500+ investors video into each Demo Days, they already are assuming there are 1-2 companies they will want to invest in.
 VCs think it’s just their job to find those 1-2.
 That is something special.
-EF may have this in Europe, but no one else has this.
-No other accelerator has every investor coming assuming there is one deal they at least probably should do.
+No other accelerator has every investor coming assuming there is one deal they should do.
 The investors literally, truly come with a checkbook.
 They already know they want to invest “before the meeting”.

 If you can reproduce that, you will get all the meetings you want.